xueqingwong/Date-analysis-python/README.md

 # Date_analysis_python
-Some date analysis results by python, it contains:
+Some date analysis results by python, it contains:<br>
 1,US bikeshare data exploring;
 2,tmdb-movies data analysis;
 3,analyze_ab_test_results and so on.